vianna-research/website/pages/01_workgroups/nogueira/research/closed-loop.md

 # Objective Measures of Speech Perception

+We are developing methods to investigate speech perception of CI users objectively through EEG.
+The ultimate goal of this project is to improve the fitting procedure of CIs, especially in children or disabled adults.
+We are using the following measures:
 * Cortical Auditory Evoked Response (CAEP)
 * Acoustic Change Complex (ACC)
 * Auditory Steady State Response (ASSR)